A Note from Jodee to Adult Survivors of Bullying

 - Though you can never erase the painful memories, therapy can help you learn how to cope and move forward.
 When choosing a mental-health professional, review their background and make sure they have experience in this area.

-- Some Adult Survivors of Peer Abuse can suffer from posttraumatic stress disorder.
+- Some Adult Survivors of Peer Abuse can suffer from post-traumatic stress response.
 Symptoms can include flashbacks, nightmares, depression, and social anxiety.
-If you suspect you may have PTSD, be sure and tell your therapist.
+If you suspect you may have PTSR, be sure to tell your therapist.

 - If you’re a married Adult Survivor of Peer Abuse or in a committed relationship, talk about it with your significant other and make sure to include this aspect of your past in any couples counseling sessions.